Earl Shilton: The Brick Works and Gas Works

 Station road was known as Breach Lane before the railway arrived, and with the exception of "The Lodge" and a few houses near to the Hollow it was very thinly populated.

 The old brickworks were situated on the site of present Metcalfe Street, which was named after Mr. James Metcalfe, for many years a headmaster at the High Street Church of England School.

 The Gas Works (now dismantled) were also situated in Station road, and were built in 1866 by the Earl Shilton Gas Light and Coke Company.
 Mr A Lee was the manager.

 The Social Institute

-The Social Institute (kown locally as the 'Stute') was founded at the turn of the 20th century to provide a social and sporting outlet for the young men of Earl Shilton.
+The Social Institute (known locally as the 'Stute') was founded at the turn of the 20th century to provide a social and sporting outlet for the young men of Earl Shilton.
 Its first home was in two rooms above the H.U.D.C. gas showroom in Wood Street.

 A Grand Bazaar was held in Earl Shilton on 28–29 December 1908, at the High Street School, to raise funds for a new building for the Social Institute.
 There was also a public subscription, and a mortgage guaranteed by local industrialists, who were the founders and formed the Management Committee.
 The new premises were built in Station Road in 1909.
 The Institute organised football, cricket, chess club, skittles and billiards, and had a rifle range.
-The building is now used by Little Stars play school.
+The building is now used by the community and has 5 full size snooker tables and hosts regular Ju Jitsu classes & Little Stars play school and a food bank once a week.